appirio-tech/tc-common-tutorials/submission-system/README.md

 ## Environment Configs

-Inside the submission-system folder, you will find a env.sh file.
+Inside the submission-system folder, you will find a `env.sh` file.
 This file contains local environment configurations, open it and edit the configurations in there according to your environment:
+For Linux

-    # The IP address of the computer running the submission system
+    # The IP address of the docker machine and host are same,
+    export DOCKER_IP=192.168.1.75
-    export IP=192.168.1.65
+    export HOST_IP=$DOCKER_IP

 Windows/Mac OS X:

-    # The IP address of the computer running the submission system
+    # The IP address of the docker machine and host are different
+    export DOCKER_IP=192.168.99.100
-    export IP=192.168.99.100
+    export HOST_IP=192.168.1.75

 # Starting the Local Services